Transmission and conductance across junctions of isotropic and anisotropic three-dimensional semimetals: Introduction

-\end{enumerate} In our computations, we use the usual Landau-B\"{u}ttiker formalism (see, for example, Refs.~\cite{salehi,beenakker,ips-qbcp-tunnel,ips-tunnel-linear,ips-aritra}).
+In our computations, we use the usual Landauer-B\"{u}ttiker formalism (see, for example, Refs.~\cite{salehi,beenakker,ips-qbcp-tunnel,ips-tunnel-linear,ips-aritra}).
 We determine the transmission coefficients for the propagation of the quasiparticles in a slab of square cross-section, with a transverse width $W$, where $W$ is assumed to be large enough to impose periodic boundary conditions along these transverse directions.
 For all the scenarios considered in this paper, the propagation direction is along the $z$-direction, with the quasiparticle incident from the leftmost region of the junction configuration (effectively, coming from $z=-\infty$), and propagating towards the the right (i.e., along the positive $z$-axis.)

 The paper is organized as follows.
 In Sec.~\ref{secrswbdirac}, we consider the geometrical set-ups in items (1) and (2) described above.
 Sec.~\ref{secdiracweyl} is devoted to item (3).
 The sandwich configurations of Weyl/multi-Weyl semimetals are studied in Sec.~\ref{secmultiweyl} [cf. item (4)].
 Finally, we end with a summary and outlook in Sec.~\ref{secsum}.
+In the Appendix, we review the derivation of the boundary conditions at a junction, and show how the continuity of the probability flux dictates the forms of the transmission and reflection coefficients.